The Imperfect Tense in Arabic - الْفِعْلُ الْمُضَارِعُ | Arabic Free Course

 Plural

-They all sell/ will sell
+They sell

 3rd person feminine